Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Introduction

 The $f(R, L_m)$ gravity framework extends the Einstein–Hilbert action by allowing the Lagrangian to depend on both the Ricci scalar $R$ and the matter Lagrangian $L_m$:

 where $\kappa = 8\pi G$.
+We have taken $L_m = \rho$ for the particular choice of $f(R, L_m) = \alpha R + L_m^\beta + \gamma$.
+This is adopted for analytical transparency.
+Alternative choices (e.g., $L_m = -p$) would lead to different explicit forms of $G_{eff}$ and of the non-conservation relation $\nabla_{\mu}T^{\mu\nu} \neq 0$.
 This curvature–matter coupling modifies the field equations, leads to non-conservation of the energy–momentum tensor, and alters both background cosmological evolution and structure formation dynamics.
-Several studies have investigated its implications for cosmic acceleration \cite{Harko2010}, inflation \cite{Myrzakulov2012}, and large-scale structure \cite{Goswami2025}.
+Several studies have investigated its implications for cosmic acceleration \cite{Harko2010}, inflation \cite{Myrzakulov2012}, bouncing scenarios \cite{Jaybhave2024}, and large-scale structure \cite{Goswami2025}.

+An important theoretical feature of $f(R, L_m)$ gravity is the non-conservation of the energy–momentum tensor, $\nabla^\mu T_{\mu\nu} \neq 0$, which arises from the effective curvature–matter interaction.
+While this leads to violations of the usual energy conservation, it can also induce effective interaction terms in the cosmological evolution equations, potentially influencing structure formation and stability properties.